litestar-org/litestar/docs/usage/responses.rst

     :language: python

-Of the two declarations of ``my-cookie`` only the route handler one will be used, because its lower level:
+Of the two declarations of ``my-cookie`` only the route handler one will be used, because it is lower level:

 .. code-block:: text